puppetlabs/puppet-docs/source/puppet/5.0/tests_smoke.markdown

     }
 ~~~

-If a class (or type) depends on any other classes, the test will have to declare those as well:
+If a class or defined type depends on any other classes or resources, your example manifest must declare those as well:

 ~~~ ruby
     # git/manifests/gitosis.pp